Tuscaloosa Civil Rights Trail

 Hunter Chapel AME Zion Church

 Hunter Chapel African Methodist Episcopal (AME) Zion Church, founded in the 1850s, is the oldest African American church organized in Tuscaloosa.
 First known as the Freemen Methodist Society, it was founded by Shandy Wesley Jones, a one-time slave who rose to become an advocate for black literacy and education.
-Jones won a seat in the Alabama House of Repre
+Jones won a seat in the Alabama House of Representatives, which he held from 1868 to 1870.

 Show more